ankidroid/Anki-Android/README.md

 - text-to-speech integration
 - more than 6000 premade decks
 - spaced repetition (supermemo 2 algorithm)
-- supported flashcard contents: text, images, sounds, LaTeX
+- supported contents: text, images, sounds, MathJax
 - add cards by intent from other applications like dictionaries

 </div>